jzmstrjp/brackets-drop-includer/README.md

 (link tag, img tag, script tag, or php include statement)

+It also be able to open from [Browse...] with shortcut key.

 ## Shortcut Key
 ### Open The Modal Window (drag and drop zone)
 Ctrl(Cmd) + .